Costs, Billing and Budgets

 Alternatively, you can also apply billing rates to existing time entries via the Approval module.
 Just select the hours you want to apply the new rates to and click the "Update billing" button.

-As mentioned above, since billing methods can be configured at multiple levels it's important to bear in mind the hierarchy of those configurations.
+As mentioned above, since billing methods can be set at multiple levels, it's important to bear in mind the hierarchy of billing configurations.
 If there are multiple possible billing rates for tracked hours, one will be applied according to the following order of priority: